LSleutsky/conventions/web-performance.md

 export default plugins;
 ```

 The [CrittersWebpackPlugin](https://github.com/GoogleChromeLabs/critters) inline's the app's critical CSS and then lazy-loads the rest, on-demand.
 The [CssCleanupPlugin](https://github.com/do-web/css-cleanup-webpack-plugin) is plugin that aims to remove unused CSS and duplicate rules.
-And the [AutomaticPrefetchPlugin](https://webpack.js.org/plugins/automatic-prefetch-plugin/) watches for modules from previous builds, and tries to improve on incremental build times.
+Finally, the [AutomaticPrefetchPlugin](https://webpack.js.org/plugins/automatic-prefetch-plugin/) watches for modules from previous builds, and tries to improve on incremental build times.

 ### Optimization